-Source: Auditor analysis of District records, ADE data for FY2019, FY2020 and FY2021.
+Source: Auditor analysis of District records, ADE data for FY2020, FY2021 and FY2022.

-The District did not comply with statute and ADE guidelines
+The District failed to comply with statute and ADE guidelines

 The District did not follow statute and ADE guidelines when calculating and reporting student FTE or student enrollment data.